Kauaʻi ʻakialoa

-The Kauai ʻakialoa (Akialoa stejnegeri) is an extinct species of Hawaiian honeycreeper in the subfamily Carduelinae of the family Fringillidae.
-It was endemic to the island of Kauai, Hawaii, and became extinct in the 20th century due to introduced avian disease and habitat loss.
-The Kauai ʻakialoa was about seven and a half inches in length and had a very long downcurved bill, which covered one third of its length.
+The Kauaʻi ʻakialoa (Akialoa stejnegeri) is an extinct species of Hawaiian honeycreeper in the subfamily Carduelinae of the family Fringillidae.
+It was endemic to the island of Kauaʻi, Hawaii, and became extinct in the 20th century due to introduced avian disease and habitat loss.
+The Kauaʻi ʻakialoa was about seven and a half inches in length and had a very long downcurved bill, which covered one third of its length.
 The adult males were bright olive-yellow on top and yellow on the bottom.
 The throat, breast, and sides of the body were olive-yellow.
 The females, however, were green-gray above and had a shorter bill.